StackVista/stackstate-docs/use/views/topology_perspective.md

 * Show Root Cause -- if the selected component is in a non-clear state, adds the root cause tree
 * Show Root Cause only -- limits displayed components to the root cause elements

-A list of the available actions is included in the Component details pane when you select a component and also in the component navigation menu, which is displayed when you hover over a component.
+A list of the available actions is included in the component details pane when you select a component and also in the component navigation menu, which is displayed when you hover over a component.

 ![Actions](/.gitbook/assets/v42_actions.png)